-When my human got her filthy paws on this book, boy, was she excited.
+When my human got a hold of Beastly Bride, boy, was she excited.
 It looked like everything she ever wanted in a twisted fairy tale.
 Boy, this book needs a warning label.

 Oh, wait.
 This book has a warning label, right in the description.
 Please allow me to show you: “Too bad Freida’s a spoiled, selfish sociopath who won’t kiss an ugly old frog.
 She has her twisted heart set on the prince’s younger and more attractive brother.”